 We are children of God, saved by grace through faith in Christ.

 We have been journeying through life together since 1999.
 Rusty is a born-and-raised Oregonian.
 Laura spent the first 18 years of her life in Kenya, East Africa where her parents were missionaries.
-We have four precious children, born on four different continents -- Alex (8) in Asia, Stephen (5) in North America, Benjamin (2) in Europe, and Baby Elizabeth in South America!
+We have four precious children, born on four different continents -- Alex (11) in Asia, Stephen (7) in North America, Benjamin (6) in Europe, and Elizabeth (4) in South America!
 We are truly a family of global nomads who have lived and traveled all over the world.

 We are both graduates of Cascade College in Portland, OR.